 If you’re planning an outing with loved ones or making travel plans for 2023, it will be helpful to have a list of upcoming UAE public holidays.

 So far this year, we had a public holiday on January 1 and then waited until Eid Al Fitr for the next holidays which fell last month from Thursday, April 20 to 23.
 And we have eight more to go.
 Keen to know when the next one is?

 Here are all the UAE public holidays coming up in 2023

 Arafat Day falls on Dhul Hijjah 9.
 It is the first day of Eid al Adha.
 This is expected to be on Tuesday, June 27.

 Eid Al Adha: June 28 to 30 (TBC)

 The day after Arafat Day marks the start of Eid Al Adha.
 It is the second and the larger of the two holidays celebrated in Islam.
-It falls on Dhul Hijjah 10 to 12, which is likely to correspond to Wednesday June 28 to Friday June 30m but is again dependent on the sighting of the moon.
-Paired with Arafat Day, we could have a long six-day weekend (for those of us who usually have a two-day weekend).
+It falls on Dhul Hijjah 10 to 12, which is likely to correspond to Wednesday, June 28 to Friday, June 30.
+Once again, this is dependent on the sighting of the moon.
+Paired with Arafat Day (above), we could have a long six-day weekend (for those of us who usually have a two-day weekend).